atlasense/guillotina_kafka/README.md

 ```python
 await producer.send('my-topic', value={'foo': 'bar'})
 ```
-*The consumer, then, has to be aware of the deserialization needed toretrieve the data.
+*The consumer, then, has to be aware of the deserialization needed to retrieve the data.

 Consumers